A New, More Accessible Option for VR from Salesforce: Is it Right for Your Business?

 Why it Might be Right for Your Business

 A lot of the customers and clients no longer want people on site if at all possible.
-They want problem resolution or service delivery right away and based around their schedule.
+They want problem resolution or service delivery right away and based on their schedule.
 AR and VR enable that, along with the ability to be more adaptable as an organization.

 If you’re looking into traditional AR and VR options, and you want something more affordable, accessible, and flexible—Salesforce VRA might be your best bet—for more information or help with your FSM solution, contact us.